LeeZeHao/Kiki_Delivery_Docs/testing/systemtest.md

 9. User can see their own webcam view on control page
 10. User can connect to drone on control page
 11. User can see drone’s webcam view and hear audio from drone on control page
+12. Audio from user is played by drone
+13. User can control the drone movement reliably (without significant lag, input delay etc)
-12. User can use bottom left joystick to control drone
+14. User can control the drone camera rotation reliably (without significant lag, input delay etc)
-13. User can control the drone reliably (without significant lag, input delay etc)
+15. User can control the drone scissor lift reliably (without significant lag, input delay etc)
+16. In case of bad internet connection or sudden disconnection learning to interruption of control signals, drone stops safely